-Created by First Lady Michelle Obama, the Let’s Move! initiative focuses on combating obesity and helping children live healthier and more active lives.
-The website has information on food and nutrition as well as physical activity.
+Created by First Lady Michelle Obama, the Let's Move! initiative focuses on combating obesity and helping children live healthier and more active lives.
+The website is no longer updated, but it still has information on food and nutrition as well as physical activity.

 NIDDK supports medical research in several areas, including obesity.
 The site's section features research on the causes and consequences of obesity and also offers resources for its prevention and treatment.

 In addition to up-to-date information on obesity, OAC offers several resources for support and advocacy, including state-specific resources for those living with the condition.

 The Out of School Nutrition and Physical Activity Initiative (OSNAP) is dedicated to improving the practices and policies related to food, drinks, and physical activities in programs held before and after school, as well as at summer camps.
 Educators and parents can find tools and resources to help make their community's programs healthy spaces for children.